NGSEP/NGSEPcore/README.txt

 			  used as amplicons for the simulation.
 	-g GENOME	: Fasta file with the genome to simulate reads.
 	-o FILE		: Prefix of the output files
+	-d INT		: Number of individuals to simulate.
+It should be less or equal than the product of the three dimensions of the pool design (parameters d1, d2 and d3).
+			  Default: 288
 	-n INT		: Number of fragments to sequence for each pool.
 			  Default: 50000
 	-m INT		: Number of mutations to generate.
 Default: 300